 Body-based care for transitional times

-Support for birth, death, and the many beginnings & endings in between
+Support for birth, death, and the beginnings & endings in between

 Somatic:

-of, relating to, or affecting the body; also an umbrella term for therapeutic modalities that focus on the body & the nervous system
+of, relating to, or affecting the body; also an umbrella term for therapeutic modalities that focus on the body & support nervous system flexibility & resilience

 Doula:

-a person who provides non-medical care (emotional, logistical, educational, physical) through significant life experiences (birth, death, illness, transitions)
+a person who provides non-medical care (emotional, logistical, educational, physical) through a significant life experience (birth, death, illness, appointments, transitions)

 Hi there!
 I’m Ash.

-And I’d love to be a companion on your journey, supporting you as you navigate all the ups & downs that come with having a body & being a person.
+And I’d love to be a companion on your journey as you navigate all the challenges & joys of being a person in this world.

-Animals in the wild know how to navigate birth, death, and stressful events—they go into activated nervous systems states and intuitively know how to come back to a relaxed baseline.
+Animals in the wild know how to navigate birth, death, and stressful events—they go into activated or frozen nervous systems states and intuitively know how to come back to the present moment once the danger has passed.
 The human animal knows how to navigate this terrain too, but we live world that has separated us from the language of the body, the cycles of the earth, and the support of community—all the things we need to prevent trauma and feel safe.

-My work as a somatic practitioner & doula is supporting people in actually hearing what their bodies have to say and (re)teaching people some of the skills that the body already knows.
+My work as a somatic practitioner & doula is supporting people in actually hearing & trusting what their bodies have to say and reminding them they aren’t alone.
 This work can feel slow & subtle, but over time transforms the way that people interact with their self and the world around them.

 Sorta!
 It’s also really different: I typically don’t work with people in active crisis, I have a different set of skills, and I don’t diagnose.
-Many of the people I work with also see a psychotherapist who supports their ability to process things verbally, but sometimes they feel like something is missing—some people feel disconnected from their physical body and want support specifically around that.
+Many of the people I work with also see a psychotherapist who supports their ability to process things verbally, but some people feel like something is missing—they feel disconnected from their physical body and want support specifically around that.
 As a somatic practitioner I offer a space where people can learn about how bodies work, practice listening to their unique body with compassion & patience, and explore different tools for bringing those listening skills into everyday moments.

 Is working with a doula like having a midwife?